Djacobs03/python-projects/README.md

 📁 [Project Folder](./EpiClim-disease-outbreak-analysis/)
 📘 [Jupyter Notebook](./EpiClim-disease-outbreak-analysis/EpiClim-dataset_analysis.ipynb)
 🖼️ [Infographic Breakdown (PDF)](./EpiClim-disease-outbreak-analysis/quick_breakdown.pdf)
-📜 [Project README](./EpiClim-disease-outbreak-analysis/README.md) — *go through this for full methodology and findings.*
+📜 [Project README](./EpiClim-disease-outbreak-analysis/README.md) — *read this for dataset details and project insights.*

 ---

-🧾 Both projects include clean code, insights, and ready-to-run artifacts.
+## Contents

+- Well-documented, reproducible code
+- Real datasets and visual insights
+- Ready-to-run dashboards and notebooks

+Feel free to explore, use, or adapt these projects in your own work.

 ---